FREQUENTLY ASKED QUESTIONS

 In 2000 Bush’s winning margin in Florida, the state that put him over the top, was 500-odd votes, but the Secretary of State there had systematically removed more than 50,000 likely Democratic voters from the rolls so they couldn’t vote.
 The Secretary of State was a co-chair of Bush’s election campaign.

-In 2004 Kerry was projected by the polls and by exit polls to win by around a million votes, but after a “computer crash” in the Secretary of State’s office the results started reversing and Bush won by about 100,000 votes.
+In 2004 Kerry was projected by the polls and by exit polls to win by around a million votes in Ohio, but after a “computer crash” in the Secretary of State’s office the results started reversing and Bush won by about 100,000 votes.
 Later investigations turned up evidence pointing to computerized fraud.
 Again, the Secretary of State was a co-chair of Bush’s election campaign.

 In 2016 the President won Michigan by two-tenths of one percent, yet a Michigan election administrator in December 2017 stated that Michigan’s vote tabulators have a demonstrated error rate of between 0.26% and 1.78%, and “have miscounted ballots over 3%”[i] Add in tampering with ballot boxes and the existence of 75,000 ballots lacking a vote for President[ii] and the margin of error, potentially fraudulently induced, grows even larger.